librick/blog/content/blog/auto-insurance-discrimination/index.md

 As of writing, gender discrimination in auto insurance [has been banned in California since 2019](https://www.insurance.ca.gov/0400-news/0100-press-releases/2019/release003-19.cfm).

-No such ban exists in the state of Ohio. **Your insurance company can charge you more based on whether or not you identify as male, female, or neither.** On All State's site, I could select my gender to be "Male", "Female", or "Non-Binary".
+No such ban exists in the state of Ohio. **Your insurance company can charge you more based on whether you identify as male, female, or neither.** On All State's site, I could select my gender to be "Male", "Female", or "Non-Binary".

 In my opinion, addressing the non-binary option, asking whether you identify as non-binary as a metric for auto insurance is no less egregious than asking if you are lesbian or gay as a metric for auto insurance.
 That said, gender discrimination in auto insurance affects everybody.